ThorstenHans/awesome-tech-conferences/README.md

 # Awesome Tech Conferences

 *Awesome Tech Conferences* is a curated list of tech conferences.

+## Contributing

 Feel free to submit new tech conferences by adding them to `./confs.yaml`.

-Provide essential metadata about the conference in the following scheme:
+For every new conference provide the following metadata:

 ```yaml
 name: Conference Name